adam7tt/gateB/README.md

 Build and deploy the SPA to Magnolia to make it available for editing.

-### React

-Go to `/spa/react-minimal` on the terminal and run `npm install`, and then `npm run deploy:mgnl`.

-Once built, check that the app is deployed to `magnolia/light-modules/react-minimal-lm/webresources/build`.

-See the `.env` files for important configurations.

-### Angular

-Go to `/spa/angular-minimal` on the terminal and run `npm install`, and then `ng build --prod`.
-(If you forget the '--prod', the paths to the js and css in the created index.html will be incorrect.)

-Once built, check that the app is deployed to `magnolia/light-modules/angular-minimal-lm/webresources/build`.

-See the files in `/src/environments` for important configurations.

 ### Vue

 Go to `/spa/vue-minimal` on the terminal and run `npm install`, and then `npm run deploy:mgnl`.